GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

   cal(L) (hat(o), o) = norm(hat(o) - o)_2^2 med.
 $
 <eq:ssl:multi_source:loss_function>
-//TODO
-//#gaet[
-//  Technically, this equation does not illustrate the _mean_ aspect of the MSE.
-//  If we want to add the $sum_(i=1)^n 1/n dots$ in front, then we should do it consistently everywhere.\
-//  I personally think that it is more readable to concentrate on the core formula for the loss between two samples.
-Of course it will be reduced using an average.
-//]

 *Sub-Optimal Convergence*

-//TODO
-//#gaet[This should go in the _Results_ section... maybe as well as this entire _Training strategy_ section]
 // Impact of BS and LR
 *Local minimum.*
 Several experiments were conducted to identify working hyperparameters for the proposed #acr("SSL") method.